 Smartphone-toting travelers do more with their mobile devices than simply book rooms or dim lights.
 One of the many ways that smartphones have transformed society is the instant gratification of photo-enabled social media.

-It has become a norm for many digitally-connected travelers to turn selfie photography as a way of documenting their whole trip, from their hotel experience to the destination’s iconic landmarks.
+It has become a norm for many digitally-connected travelers to turn to selfie photography as a way of documenting their whole trip, from their hotel experience to the destination’s iconic landmarks.

 Hotels will do well to establish partnerships with local tour groups or top local photographers to enable the photo-obsessed traveler many opportunities to indulge in their desire to capture lifelong memories through their smartphone.